magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-multiselect.md

 ## Result

-As a result, we see the multiselect field with search bar and *Add new value* button.
+As a result, we see the multiselect field with search bar and **Add new value** button.
-The search bar allows to search an option and the *Add new value* button allows to add a new option to the multiselect.
+You can now search for an option in the search bar and the **Add new value** button allows you to add a new option to the multiselect feature.

 ![Multiselect Widget Example]({{ site.baseurl }}/common/images/widget/multiselect-widget-result.png)